Large Salem Sets Avoiding Nonlinear Configurations: Concentration Bounds for Smooth Surfaces

 \begin{lemma} Let $H(\xi)$ be the random exponential sum described in Lemma \ref{lemmaOIOICJOIJOISJOIJS}.
 Then

 for some universal constant $C > 0$. \end{lemma}

+Before we prove this Lemma, let us describe the idea behind it's proof.
+The result is a \emph{concentration bound} for the random quantity $H(\xi)$, a standard topic in the theory of high dimensional probability.
+The basic heuristic of this topic is that for an arbitrary function $F(X_1,\dots,X_N)$ of many independent random inputs, we have $F(X_1,\dots,X_N) \approx \EE(F(X_1,\dots,X_N))$ with high probability, provided that each of the random inputs $\{ X_i \}$ has a small influence on the overall output of $f$.
+McDiarmid's and Hoeffding's inequalities, described in the notation section of this paper, are two classic results in this theory.
+A major difference between the two inequalities is that McDiarmid's inequality can be applied to \emph{nonlinear functions} $F$, whereas Hoeffding's inequality can only be applied when $F$ is linear.

-\begin{remark} Before we begin the proof of this lemma, let us describe the proof idea.
-McDiarmid's inequality is normally applied to show an arbitrary function $f(X_1,\dots,X_N)$ of many random variables satisfies $f(X_1,\dots,X_N) \approx \EE(f(X_1,\dots,X_n))$ with high probability, provided that each of the inputs to $f$ has small influence on the overall output of $f$.
-As a random quantity, $H(\xi)$ is a nonlinear function of the independent random quantities $\{ X_i(k) \}$, and so McDiarmid's inequality presents itself as a useful concentration bound.
-However, a naive application of McDiarmid's inequality fails here, because changing a single random variable $X_i(k)$ for $1 \leq i \leq n-1$ while fixing all other random variables can change $H(\xi)$ by as much as $O(M)$ (see Figure \ref{thefigure}), which is far too much to obtain the square root cancellation bounds like we obtained in \eqref{equationCOIACOIAJCPPPPP}.
+Since $H(\xi)$ is a nonlinear function of the independent random quantities $\{ X_i(k) \}$, McDiarmid's inequality presents itself as a useful concentration bound.
+However, a naive application of McDiarmid's inequality fails here, because changing a single random variable $X_i(k)$ for $1 \leq i \leq n-1$ while fixing all other random variables can change the indices contained in the set $I$ by as much as $O(M)$, and thus change $H(\xi)$ by as much as $O(M)$ as a result (see Figure 1 for an example of this phenomenon).
+McDiarmid's inequality then gives that $|H(\xi) - \EE(H(\xi))| \lesssim M$ with high probability, which is not tight enough to obtain square root cancellation like what we obtained in \eqref{equationCOIACOIAJCPPPPP}.
 On the other hand, it seems that a single variable $X_i(k)$ only changes $H(\xi)$ by $O(M)$ when the other random variables $\{ X_1(k) \}$ are configured in a very particular way, which is unlikely to happen.
-Thus we should expect that adjusting a single random variable $X_i(k)$ does not influence the value of $H(\xi)$ much when \emph{averaged} over the possible choices of $\{ X_1(k) \}$, and then we can apply McDiarmid's inequality. \end{remark}
+Thus we should expect that adjusting a single random variable $X_i(k)$ does not influence the value of $H(\xi)$ much when \emph{averaged} over the possible choices of $\{ X_n(k) \}$.
+This leads us to first average over this first set of random variables, and then apply McDiarmid's inequality, which yields the correct concentration result.